je2mz/zomZomHappyFunZone/playableCharacters/Cleric.md

   **Heals:** N/A

-  **Description:** Teleports you or an ally within range to a square adjacent to you.
+  **Description:** Teleports an ally within range to a square adjacent to you.